Nelson Mandela biography

 President of South Africa

-Mandela’s first wife was Evelyn Mase, the marriage with whom lasted from 1944 to 1958.
-Evelyn presented her husband with four children: Madiba, the eldest son died during Mandela’s imprisonment, his second son, Makgatho died of AIDS in 2005, and the daughter Makaziwe died in infancy.
-Pumla Makaziwe Mandela, born in 1954, served as secretary and biographer of her father until his death.Mandela’s second chosen one was his ANC associate, Winnie Madikizela, who gave birth to her daughters Zenani and Zindzi.
-Mandela met twenty-year-old Vinnie in Johannesburg, where she came from Bizana to enter the University, but instead became a member of the ANC.
-During the imprisonment, Vinnie supported her husband, who, after becoming president, appointed her to an executive position in Congress, but soon had to dismiss her after learning of Vinnie’s adulteries and her crimes.
+Mandela's first wife was Evelyn Mase, and their marriage lasted from 1944 to 1958.
+Evelyn and Mandela had four children: Madiba, the eldest son died during Mandela's imprisonment, his second son, Makgatho died of AIDS in 2005, and the daughter Makaziwe died in infancy.
+Pumla Makaziwe Mandela, born in 1954, served as secretary and biographer of her father until his death.Mandela's second wife was his ANC associate, Winnie Madikizela, who gave birth to her daughters Zenani and Zindzi.
+Mandela met twenty-year-old Winnie in Johannesburg, where she had come from Bizana to attend university, but instead became a member of the ANC.
+During his imprisonment, Winnie supported her husband, who, after becoming president, appointed her to an executive position in Congress, but soon had to dismiss her after learning of Winnie's adultery and her crimes.

 Death

-The great son of African people died on December 5, 2013.
-After the funeral that took place in the village where Mandela’s childhood passed, a will was announced, according to which the leader’s money in the amount of almost $ 5 million, his real estate and income from published books were distributed among the heirs, and part of his fortune was transferred to charitable foundations and educational institutions.
+The great leader died on December 5, 2013.
+After the funeral that took place in the village where Mandela spent his childhood, a will was announced, according to which the leader's money in the amount of almost $ 5 million, his real estate and income from published books were distributed among the heirs, and part of his fortune was transferred to charitable foundations and educational institutions.